Oxidation state: Oxidation state in metals

-Many compounds with luster and electrical conductivity maintain a simple stoichiometric formula, such as the golden TiO, blue-black RuO_{2} or coppery ReO_{3}, all of obvious oxidation state.
+Many compounds with luster and electrical conductivity maintain a simple stoichiometric formula, such as the golden TiO, blue-black RuO2|link=Ruthenium(IV) oxide or coppery ReO3|link=Rhenium(VI) oxide, all of obvious oxidation state.
 Ultimately, assigning the free metallic electrons to one of the bonded atoms is not comprehensive and can yield unusual oxidation states.
-Examples are the LiPb and Cu_{3}Au ordered alloys, the composition and structure of which are largely determined by atomic size and packing factors.
+Examples are the LiPb and Cu3Au ordered alloys, the composition and structure of which are largely determined by atomic size and packing factors.
 Should oxidation state be needed for redox balancing, it is best set to 0 for all atoms of such an alloy.

 List of oxidation states of the elements

 This is a list of known oxidation states of the chemical elements, excluding nonintegral values.
 The most common states appear in bold.
 The table is based on that of Greenwood and Earnshaw, with additions noted.
 Every element exists in oxidation state 0 when it is the pure non-ionized element in any phase, whether monatomic or polyatomic allotrope.
 The column for oxidation state 0 only shows elements known to exist in oxidation state 0 in compounds.